TheRealAnonymous008/quartz/content/details/natural sciences/physics/Fluid Mechanics.md

 * **Pascal's Law** states that the *pressure applied to an enclosed fluid is transmitted undiminished to every portion of the fluid* and the walls of the containing vessel.

-  The principle can be stated as follows for a fluid column in uniform gravity and with uniform density
+  The principle can be stated as follows for a fluid column in uniform [[Gravity]] and with uniform density

   $$
   \Delta p = \rho g \cdot \Delta h